ea-q-le/manheimcrawler/README.md

   - Additional check was placed to eliminate potential code failure in case year of the vehicle is not advertised.
     Such vehicles are skipped so that the year is assigned as `-1`.
-- Vehicle title is being fetched from the `Auction` page insted of from within the CR window.
-Thus eliminating the need to additional maintenance on the CR window.
+- Vehicle title is being fetched from the `Auction` page instead of from within the CR window.
+Thus eliminating the need for additional maintenance on the CR window.
-  - `Vehicle` to String method is updated accordingly.
+  - `Vehicle` toString method is updated accordingly.
   - Code cleanup conducted within the `CRAnalyzer` class.
 - Added logic to fetch the vehicle odometer information.
-  - Introduced new logic to eliminate vehicles with odometer readings higer than certain parameter defined in `application.config`
+  - Introduced new logic to eliminate vehicles with odometer readings higher than certain parameter defined in `application.config`
 - Added logic to fetch the vehicle VIN and parse it with a special design if the VIN is of correct length.